TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 Prior work \cite{jagielski-2023-forgetting} has shown that samples used earlier in training are more robust to privacy attacks.
+Our theoretical results in Section~\ref{sec:dist_shift} substantiate this work and help provide an explanation for the decrease in attack success.
+In our results, $\alpha$ corresponds to the fraction of training epochs spent on finetuning, but our analysis lacks a critical parameter from our experiments: the number or fraction of tunable parameters in the published statistic.
+Our analysis considers a vector (namely, the empirical mean) where all of the parameters are being updated, thus providing a \textit{worst-case} situation for the adversary.
 In the feature extraction setting, the information learned by the model during pretraining is essentially frozen.
 Unlike feature extraction, we are updating the model's parameters with information about the downstream samples when finetuning.
-We hypothesize that this may lead to a decrease in our attack's success.

 \textbf{\ref{rq:finetuning} Answer}: Updating larger subsets of model parameters slightly decreases the success of our \attackname\ attack when compared to models finetuned on downstream tasks using feature extraction, but we are still able to infer the membership status of the majority of samples in the pretraining dataset.